KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents one or more errors that occur during application execution.

-    [System.AggregateException]::New("Represents one or more errors that occur during application execution.")
+    throw [System.AggregateException]::New("Represents one or more errors that occur during application execution.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.AggregateException.aspx)